jasonyoun/KIDS/hypothesis_generator/README.md

 rm -r ./stacked/model_instance/*
 ```

+Running the toy example takes roughly 5 seconds on PRA.
+For MLP, running time depends on the number of epochs.
+To change the number of epochs, please update the configuration files at ```./run/configuration/fold_*/er_mlp.ini``` by updating the attribute ***training_epochs***.

 ### Step 4: Perform k-fold cross validation.
 Directory [run](./run) contains multiple helper shell scripts to run the experiments using three different models mentioned in the paper: PRA, MLP, and Stacked.
 Running following scripts will reproduce the results in the paper.